 The key to the performance of the ELAD System is our VTL C3A cell bank.
 The bank contains human liver-derived cells that can be stored and shipped worldwide.
 It is proposed that the immortal VTL C3A cells may mimic certain functions of human liver cells, and it has been shown in nonclinical studies that these cells retain many of the specific metabolic processes and pathways of hepatocytes (ELAD® Cellular and System Performance Improvements (Brotherton, et al, AASLD, November 5, 2007)).
 These functions include an active P450 enzyme system as well as the production of liver specific proteins such as albumin, anti-thrombin III, alpha-fetoprotein, C3 complement, Factor V, transferrin, alpha-1-antichymotrypsin and alpha-1-antitrypsin.

 The C3A cell line has been studied by independent investigators who have confirmed its hepatocyte properties, such as the presence of a functional cytochrome P450 toxin-processing enzyme system and the production of many liver-specific proteins.
 However, the C3A cell line does not entirely mimic the behavior of primary hepatocytes.
-For instance, it has not been shown to process ammonia as primary hepatocytes do and C3A produces large amounts of alpha-fetoprotein, or AFP.
+For instance, it has not been shown to process ammonia as effectively as primary hepatocytes do and C3A produces large amounts of alpha-fetoprotein, or AFP.
 We believe these issues are manageable since excess ammonia can be removed by dialysis if needed, and AFP is a non-toxic fetal analogue of albumin.

 We have customized the now-publicly available C3A cell line we originally acquired from Baylor University to create a proprietary VTL C3A cell bank for use in the ELAD System, which we culture and expand through proprietary techniques.
 This cell bank represents a well-characterized stock of original cells that have been subjected to rigorous testing for viruses, pathogens and other contaminants in order to allow them to be used in humans.
 This bank contains enough cells to enable our clinical development and commercialization.
 Vital Therapies owns this VTL C3A cell bank exclusively and on a royalty-free basis.
 In addition, we have developed proprietary methods for growing, storing and optimizing the function of these cells.

-The ELAD System therapy is not patient specific and our VTL C3A cells, which are derived from a single source, are used to treat all patients.
+Treatment with the ELAD System is not patient specific and our VTL C3A cells, which are derived from a single source, are used to treat all patients.
 This process is known as allogeneic cellular therapy.
 In contrast, autologous cellular therapy uses a patient’s own cells, which are manipulated in individual production batches, and is a costly and complex process.
 As a result, the production and logistics of treatment with our VTL C3A cells does not face the challenges commonly associated with autologous cellular therapies.

 Our proprietary VTL C3A cell bank is stored in three separate locations around the world for security purposes and is used as the basis for growing approximately one pound of cells needed for each patient at our production facility in San Diego, CA.

-Differentiating Factors of ELAD
+Differentiating Factors of the ELAD System

 • Biologically active.
-ELAD is a biologically active system that is designed to replicate many liver functions.
+The ELAD System is a biologically active system that is designed to replicate many liver functions.
 The functional unit of the liver, the hepatocyte, is thought to be responsible for 500 or more biologic processes necessary for human life.
 Moreover, many processes of the liver occur at ever-fluctuating rates in response to the liver’s constantly changing biologic environment.
 As a result, we believe that an acellular solution to liver failure is unlikely to effectively replace lost liver function.
 We believe that a cellular approach, capable of replicating key biologic processes performed by a human hepatocyte, is best able to provide the requisite flexibility and breadth of function to sufficiently supplement liver function and improve survival in patients with acute liver failure.

 • Human cellular therapy.
-The ELAD System is based on human cells which confer a considerable advantage over non-human animal-based cell therapies.
+The ELAD System is based on human cells which confer a considerable advantage over non-human, animal-based cell therapies.
 Given the widespread availability of animal tissues, much work has been done on the use of animal liver cells, often derived from pigs, to treat humans with liver failure.
 While immunological risk is always present in cellular therapy, the use of non-human animal tissues presents greater immunological risk compared to human cellular therapy.
 Humans possess naturally occurring antibodies that react with antigens on porcine cell surfaces.
 These antibodies can mount an immediate attack in the presence of porcine cells, causing these cells to rapidly lose function and die.
 Moreover, repeated treatments with a porcine cell may cause subsequent immune responses to become increasingly severe.
 The infusion of porcine enzymes into a patient’s blood stream also poses immunologic risk.
 We are not aware of any FDA-approved non-human animal-based cellular therapy for use in patients.

 • Immortal human liver-derived C3A cells.
 Our VTL C3A cells used in the ELAD System are derived from a human hepatoblastoma and are immortal.
-They can be expanded and can survive a session of up to ten days of ELAD System therapy, usually without needing to be replaced during treatment.
+They can be expanded and can survive a session of up to ten days of ELAD System treatment, usually without needing to be replaced during treatment.
 Hepatocytes are the main cell in the liver and deteriorate rapidly when removed from the body.
 Hepatocytes cannot be grown outside the body as they de-differentiate and die in a short period of time.
 The inability to expand makes hepatocytes unsuitable for a liver assist system, which requires large amounts of hepatocytes.

 • Commercially scalable.
 We have developed a process to grow our VTL C3A cell line in our facility in San Diego, California that is designed for scalable production.
 Each patient set of four cartridges contains a total of about one pound of cells and is grown in a production process that takes about six weeks.
 The process is carefully controlled and is performed under ultra-clean conditions to avoid contamination in our cGMP compliant production plant.
 The process is scalable by modular units.